 - Identification documents to meet the 100 point identity check.
-This form shows the documents that are acceptable for identification purposes.
+This form (Word) shows the documents that are acceptable for identification purposes.
 Original or certified copies of qualifications, educational transcripts, driver’s licence or other documents if these are required for the position you have applied for.

 - Name and telephone number of at least one referee (preferably a recent supervisor) who can comment on your work skills.

 - Where positions are identified as Aboriginal, an applicant’s race is a genuine occupational qualification and authorised by Section 14(d) of the Anti-Discrimination Act 1977.
 To confirm Aboriginality, where relevant, you need to demonstrate:

 - you are an Aboriginal person of Aboriginal descent